R1chc0der/SD_PTLectureNotes/Unit_6/generalDatabaseNotes.md

 > - Ex use case: This could make a site readable (GET routes), but not post-able/full CRUD unless a user is logged in...
 Could help define roles like a user vs an admin user's abilities...
 Etc.

 5. Update all endpoints that need to tie together the two documents (Ex.
 User and Movie)

+warning: in the working copy of 'unit-5/ToDo-list/package-lock.json', LF will be replaced by CRLF the next time Git touches it
+warning: in the working copy of 'unit-5/ToDo-list/package.json', LF will be replaced by CRLF the next time Git touches it
+warning: in the working copy of 'unit-5/cookies/package-lock.json', LF will be replaced by CRLF the next time Git touches it
+warning: in the working copy of 'unit-5/cookies/package.json', LF will be replaced by CRLF the next time Git touches it
+warning: in the working copy of 'unit-6/Movies_MongoDB/package-lock.json', LF will be replaced by CRLF the next time Git touches it
+warning: in the working copy of 'unit-6/Movies_MongoDB/package.json', LF will be replaced by CRLF the next time Git touches it